My.EOU Portal Current Students Faculty/Staff

 Q: How long is the MAT program?

-A: The program starts in August and continues through June of the following year.
-The program extends over 4 terms, which is a total of 10 months.
+A: The program starts in late summer and continues through June of the following year.
+The program extends over four terms, a total of 10 months.

 Q: How many credits is the MAT Program?